zenomt/webid-auth-nginx/README.md

     * `acl:origin` can be the special literal `"@"`, which matches the target URI's origin;
   - `acl:app` for [application identifier][zenomt-auth] prefixes (only usable
     with [WebID Authorization Protocol][zenomt-auth] bearer tokens);
+  - `acl:tag` for app tags/scopes.
+See [application tagging](#application-tagging)
+    below for more information.
+This is only usable with bearer tokens.
   - `acl:default`'s value can now be an `xsd:boolean` (default `false`); any non-`false` value makes the `acl:Authorization` eligible for consideration when inherited;